In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Pat the steaks dry with a paper towel; season generously with salt and pepper.

 In the same pan used for the mushrooms, warm 1 to 2 tablespoons oil over medium-high heat until hot but not smoking.
-Add the steaks.
+Add the steaks and cook, turning frequently, until well browned and your desired doneness is reached.
+For medium-rare, that’s 8 to 12 minutes for filet mignons and 4 to 6 minutes for New York strips and rib-eyes.

-Transfer the cooked steaks to a plate to rest for 5 minutes.
+Transfer the cooked steaks to a cutting board to rest for 5 minutes.
+Cut the steaks into ½-inch-thick slices.
 Do not clean the pan.
-While the steaks are cooking and resting, prepare the salad and the sauce ingredients.
+While the steaks are cooking and resting, prepare the salad.

 - Peel the kiwi; cut the kiwi in half lengthwise, then crosswise into ¼-inch-thick half-moons.
 Set aside for serving.